 Introduction to Comparative Politics.
 The Comparative Party Systems course is recommended.

 In this course, we explore the state of European politics and administration in a context where the nation-state is being partially hollowed-out, and authority is increasingly being reallocated upward to supranational institutions, downward to regional and local bodies and sideways to private and societal organizations.
 The purpose of this course is to shed light on the phenomenon’s meaning, origin, organization, actual practicing, power relationships, and policy implications.
-After a theoretical introduction the course delves into the historical context, explanations for European integration, the EU’s institutional framework, policies, implication for actors and institutions at the national and subnational elvel, and topical issues and debates.
-The classes will consist of interactive lectures and seminars, and work visits to relevant institutions (including Parliament, the British Embassy, the Province of Zuid Holland).
+After a theoretical introduction the course delves into the historical context, explanations for European integration, the EU’s institutional framework, policies, implication for actors and institutions at the national and subnational level, and topical issues and debates.
+The classes will consist of interactive lectures and seminars.

 To provide students with knowledge of the most important theoretical, empirical and normative debates on multi-level governance and European integration